About the Program

 Practical

-Early-career researchers want training focused on the real-world responsibilities of leading a lab.
-Compass provides practical training, resources, and tools that Scholars can put into practice immediately.
-During the program, Scholars develop a personalized lab manual that they can begin employing immediately in their lab.
+Our training focuses on the real-world responsibilities of leading a research lab or team.
+Compass gives Scholars practical information and tools that can be put into practice immediately.
+Faculty Track Scholars develop a personalized lab manual or research team handbook.
+Postdocs develop a career plan to guide their career development.

 Collaborative

-The traditional path to career success can be a lonely endeavor.
-Compass employs team-based peer mentoring so that Scholars can learn from one another and get support from others who are on the same journey.
-The peer mentoring component mimics the real-world collaborative nature of research and leverages the way adults learn best: by doing.
+Navigating a research career can be a lonely endeavor.
+Input and support from colleagues can help to address challenges.
+Compass employs team-based peer mentoring to learn from others at the same career stage.
+Peer mentoring mimics the collaborative nature of contemporary research and leverages the way adults learn best: by doing.

 Mentored